 I came to learn that change means making the decision to put food and eating behaviors aside by first praying about them and talking to God.
 When self respect begins to grow, we begin to acquire self-control.
 When we stop binge eating we begin to live in accordance with the love of God and we can expect to respect ourselves the way God loves and respects us through His compassion.
 That's what you'll learn to practice in this new 7 day mindful eating weight loss challenge and you can start at home today!
 Follow the guidelines and share your thoughts in our facebook group.

 CLICK THE IMAGE TO START YOUR MINDFUL EATING CHALLENGE TODAY!
 FREE!

 May God bless you with abundant health.

-Your Health Coach
+Your Christian Lifestyle Health Coach

 Hi!
-I am Renee Dumont - Christian health coach, blogger, visual artist, singer, nutrition nut, wife and Mom.
-Inspiring women through my own trials and triumphs to ignite their faith and find deliverance from craving sugar and emotional food struggles.
+I am Renee Dumont - Christian life coach, singer, nutrition nut, fine artist, wife and Mom.
+I am passionate to inspire and motivate Christian women through my own trials and triumphs to ignite their faith and find deliverance from craving sugar and emotional food struggles.